Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Conclusion and Further Work

 \section{Conclusion and Further Work}

 We have described efficient solutions to determine the castability of a polyhedron with a single-part mold.
-Our algorithms are an order of magnitude faster than the best previously known algorithms for these problems.\\\\ We outline several directions for further research:
+Our algorithms are an order of magnitude faster than the best previously known algorithms for these problems.
+We showed that our algorithms are optimal in the algebraic computation tree model. \\\\ We outline several directions for further research:

 (i) Our focus here was on separability with a single translation.
-Can one devise efficient algorithms in case we are allowed to pull out the polyhedron from its cast using arbitrary motion?
+Can one devise efficient algorithms in case we are allowed to remove the polyhedron from its cast using arbitrary motion?
 This problem is already interesting for separating a planar polygon from its planar cast.
 The latter can be resolved by considering the motion planning problem for a robot (the polygon) among obstacles (the mold).
 This approach however would yield a near-quartic time solution~\cite{DBLP:journals/dcg/HalperinS96}.
 Thus, the goal here is to take advantage of the special structure of the problem to obtain a more efficient solution.

-(ii) There are many interesting problems when the mold is made of two or more parts, and we hope that our novel observations here may open the door to more efficient algorithms for these more complicated casting problems.
+(ii) There are many interesting problems when the mold is made of two or more parts (see, e.g.,~\cite{DBLP:journals/cad/AhnBBCHMS02}), and we hope that our novel observations here may open the door to more efficient algorithms for these more complicated casting problems.

-As mentioned, we are also developing a robust implementation of our algorithms, based on tools from the CGAL library.